PrettyP-code/PrettyP-code/README.md

 - 👀 I’m interested in autonomous systems and absolutely in love with how AI imitates human cognition
 - 🌱 I’m currently working on a web scraping project to solve a specific problem.
 - 💞️ I'm currently collaborating with an AI team (INTELLI) on real life projects
+- I enjoy listening to music, watching movies, reading biographies and of course, coding
 - 📫 Reach me via ogunremuoluwapelumi@gmail.com

 <!---